kash4aakash/OSproject-lpu/README.md

 TurnAround Time:In general, turnaround time means the amount of time taken to complete a process or fulfill a request.
 The concept thus overlaps with lead time and can be contrasted with cycle time.

-Burst Time:The slice that it gets, is called the CPU burst.
-In simple terms, the duration for which a process gets control of the CPU is the CPU burst time, and the concept of gaining control of the CPU is the CPU burst.
+Burst Time:The slice that it gets, is called the CPU burst.In simple terms, the duration for which a process gets control of the CPU is the CPU burst time, and the concept of gaining control of the CPU is the CPU burst.
 Similarly, an I/O burst is the concept of performing I/O operations.